Status and control tool for watchdogd

 effect as in the

 - Query status of daemon and show last reset reason, default command.

 - Run built-in tests of process supervisor functionality in daemon.
 These

 tests can be disabled at build time, so they may not be available in the

 test, if none is selected, runs the complete cycle.
 You may want to run

 - Show program version.

 - Daemon configuration file.
-Read once when starting up and
+Read once when starting up and on SIGHUP or

 - Read to present WDT status and reset reason

 is an improved version of the